blue-systems-group/project.phonelab.doc/source/branch.rst

 -----------------------

-When there is a major release of Android, we usually wait some time for it to be mature enough.
+When there is a major release of Android, we usually wait some time for it to be become mature enough.
 Then we choose a fairly stable release for our device (Nexus 5) and create our develop branch from there.
 The branch name is ``phonelab/android-$tag/develop``, where ``$tag`` is the AOSP release tag.
 For instance, we used the release ``4.4.4_r1`` for KitKat, and used ``5.1.1_r3`` for Lollipop.
 To give you some context, a full list of source code tags and builds